shuchu/shuchu.github.io/index.md

 ---
 Greetings!
 I am a Senior Associate Researcher at [NEC Data Science team](http://www.nec-labs.com/research-departments/data-science/data-science-home) in Princeton NJ.

-I received my B.Eng in Electronic and Information Engineering from Xi'an Jiaotong University and PhD degree in Computer Science from Stony Brook University, under the supervision of Hong Qin.
+I received my B.Eng in Electronic and Information Engineering from Xi'an Jiaotong University and Ph.D in Computer Science from Stony Brook University, under the supervision of Hong Qin.

 During my PhD study, I was fortunate enough to work with Steven Skiena, Leman Akoglu and Yifan Hu.